Beachy Head (poem): Poetic form

 The poem consists of 742 lines, in twenty-one blank verse stanzas of varying lengths, with two inserted rhyming poems that add nineteen additional stanzas.
 It is accompanied by sixty-four footnotes written by Smith.

 Unlike Smith's most famous poems, her Elegiac Sonnets, Beachy Head does not follow a strict poetic convention or fall into a clear genre.
-In one scholar's words, the poem "forgoes the sonnets' crisp circumspection for expansive blank verse paragraphs."
+In one scholar's words, the poem "forgoes the sonnets' crisp circumspection for expansive blank verse paragraphs".
 Donelle Ruwe describes the resulting genre as "a greater romantic lyric fragment", and others have also interpreted the poem as an intentional literary fragment.
-As a "dependent fragment poem," which relies on its relationship to its authors' other works for its full interpretation, Beachy Head is the first Romantic dependent fragment poem, with John Keats' two fragmented epics as the last.
+As a "dependent fragment poem", which relies on its relationship to its authors' other works for its full interpretation, Beachy Head is considered the first Romantic dependent fragment poem, with John Keats's two fragmented epics as the last.

 The poem combines elements of epic, pastoral, and georgic poetry.
-It is also often considered a "prospect poem," a popular Romantic genre of poem which presents, and often praises, an external landscape.
-For these scholars, Beachy Head is "in the first instance a place-related poem, a poem which both describes and constructs place, inscribing it into the imagination of its readers and into cultural history."
+It is also often considered a prospect poem, a popular Romantic genre of poem which presents, and often praises, an external landscape.
+For these scholars, Beachy Head is "in the first instance a place-related poem, a poem which both describes and constructs place, inscribing it into the imagination of its readers and into cultural history".
 In this reading, the poem's blank verse paragraphs are often seen as physically resembling the cliffs themselves, akin to concrete poetry.
-A related assessment sees it as an "excursion poem," which mingles travel descriptions with philosophical reflections, like William Wordsworth's The Excursion (1814).
+A related assessment sees it as an "excursion poem", which mingles travel descriptions with philosophical reflections, like William Wordsworth's The Excursion (1814).

 Smith composed sixty-four notes to accompany the poem, which appeared collected as endnotes in the first edition.
 These notes provide, among other details, scientific names for plants and animals; descriptions of historical events; and explanations for some of her allusions to other writers.
 The notes are generally considered an important part of Smith's overall poetic approach.
 The notes establish Smith's position as an authority in areas ranging from historical contexts, to geological insights, and scientific examinations of wildlife.
 Smith's invocation of herself as an expert has been considered particularly impressive since these notes were composed after she sold her personal library, and thus the many facts and quotations included are based solely on her own memory; some quotations are, as a result, not word-perfect, but in general Smith's notes are remarkably accurate.
 By introducing academic topics, the notes also extend the boundaries of poetry, tying science to poetry in a symbiotic relationship.
-The combination of approaches mirrors the poem's presentation of the cliff itself as, in one scholar's words, "complex, many-layered, unfinished, and caught up in a continuous process of becoming," by describing the landscape in multiple ways simultaneously.
+The combination of approaches mirrors the poem's presentation of the cliff itself as, in one scholar's words, "complex, many-layered, unfinished, and caught up in a continuous process of becoming", by describing the landscape in multiple ways simultaneously.